jacobrosenthal/rust-training-aimldevfest-2019/src/iterators.md

 }
 ```

-If we wanted to do some custom logic like add, we could certainly do it in the for loop
+If we wanted to do some custom logic like add, we could certainly do it in the for loop.

 ```rust,editable
 fn main() {